mikeant42/ProjAlpha/README.md

 - In-game chat
 - Player inventory
 - Basic queueing system that can store messages until the client is ready to accept them
-- Basic projectile system, client prediction coming soon
+- Basic projectile system with client side prediction
 - Server designed to read map file and spawn npcs in the "spawn" layer